Facebook Query Language

 Facebook Query Language (FQL) is a query language that allows querying Facebook user data by using a SQL-style interface, avoiding the need to use the Facebook Platform Graph API.
 Data returned from an FQL query is in JSON format by default.

 History

 FQL was first made publicly available in February 2007.
-FQL is no longer available as of August 7, 2016, when Facebook API 2.0 was no longer available.
+FQL was no longer available as of August 7, 2016, when Facebook API 2.0 was no longer available.
 Facebook API versions newer than API 2.0 do not support FQL.

 Example

 In the following query, four different types of data are retrieved from a single table (status) and for a single user ("me"):